DaniJFerr/My_README_Generator/MY_README.md

 - [Tests](#tests)

 ## Installation
-💾 You need to clone the GitHub repository into your directory and execute the command line in your git terminal in order to install and run the web app: node index.js
+💾 To install adne execute the web app is ncessary to clone gi into your directoy and exceute the command line on your git terminal: node index.js

 ## Usage
-🎯 The project was created to practice my node.js skills
+🎯 The was create as way to pracite my skills using node.js

 ## Features
 🚀 Node.js